 - Per Title 47 11-805 No person shall operate any motor-driven cycle at a speed greater than the legally posted speed limit; provided, in no event nor at any time shall any operator drive a motor-driven cycle at a speed greater than thirty-five (35) miles per hour.

-Motorcycle Endorsement: You must first have a valid Oklahoma Driver License, then pass the Motorcycle Endorsement Test.
+Motorcycle Endorsement: You must first have a valid Oklahoma Driver License or Learners Permit, then pass the Motorcycle Endorsement Test.

 Oklahoma's #1 Motorcycle Safety course

 The Basic Rider Course is a 20 hour safety program, which provides classroom and actual motorcycle operator training in a controlled, off-street environment.
 No experience is necessary; a good sense of balance is required (you must be able to ride a bicycle).

 So why is Precision Driving School #1

 Smaller motorcycle safety class sizes (8 students per class).

 More one-on-one time with instructors to facilitate a student’s individual needs.

 We are located in a range of Purcell, Moore, and OKC Oklahoma.

 We are certified by MSF (Motorcycle Safety Foundation).